 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

-National Child Measurement Programme, Results from the 2007-2008 school yearOfficial statistics
+National Child Measurement Programme, Results from the 2007-2008 school yearOfficial statistics, National statistics

 - Publication Date:

 - 11 Dec 2008

 - 01 Sep 2007 to 31 Aug 2008

 This report summarises the key findings from the Government's National Child Measurement Programme (NCMP) 2007/08.
 The report provides high level analysis of the prevalence of "underweight", "healthy weight", "overweight" and "obese" children, in Reception (aged 4-5 years) and Year 6 (aged 10-11 years), measured in the school year 2007/08.
 Where possible, comparisons have also been made with the 2006/07 NCMP results.

 When interpreting the results, it is important to consider the possible effects of participation rate on prevalence rates.

 Since the participation rate was less than 100 per cent, data will be missing for certain children.
 If these missing data were atypical, results could be biased For example, if children with higher BMI scores opted out of being measured, overweight and obese prevalence would be underestimated.

 - In total, 973,073 valid measurements were received for children, in England, in Reception and Year 6 - approximately 88% of those eligible.
 This represents an increased participation rate of eight percentage points compared with the 2006/07 programme, when the corresponding rate was 80%.